puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/force-delete-stateful-set-pod.md

 ## StatefulSet considerations

-In normal operation of a StatefulSet, there is **never** a need to force delete a StatefulSet Pod.
+In typical operation of a StatefulSet, there is **never** a need to force delete a StatefulSet Pod.
 The [StatefulSet controller](/docs/concepts/workloads/controllers/statefulset/) is responsible for creating, scaling and deleting members of the StatefulSet.
 It tries to ensure that the specified number of Pods from ordinal 0 through N-1 are alive and ready.
 StatefulSet ensures that, at any time,